johnbayko/hicp/docs/hicp.rst

   the message, or assume the missing integer is 0, or do something else.
   Additional integers should be ignored.

-  The allowed values for a position is arbitrarily 0-255.
+  The user agent must support values for a position between 0-255.

     Q: Why a limit at all?